userzimmermann/robotframework-tools/README.md

 ----------------------------
 [2]: #markdown-header-2-inspecting-test-libraries

+    from robottools import TestLibraryInspector

+Now you can load any Test Library in two ways:

+    builtin = TestLibraryInspector('BuiltIn')
+    oslib = TestLibraryInspector.OperatingSystem

 3. Using Robot Framework interactively
 --------------------------------------
 [3]: #markdown-header-3-using-robot-framework-interactively

+    from robottools import TestRobot

+    test = TestRobot('Test')

+The `TestRobot` basically uses the same Robot Framework internals for loading Test Libraries and running Keywords as `pybot` and its alternatives, so you can expect the same behavior from your Keywords.

+All functionalitiy is exposed in CamelCase:

+    test.Import('SomeLibrary')

 4. Using IPython as a Robot Framework shell
 -------------------------------------------
 [4]: #markdown-header-4-using-ipython-as-a-robot-framework-shell

+    In : %load_ext robotshell

+Now all the `robottools.TestRobot` functionality is exposed as IPython magic functions...

+    [Robot.Default]
+    In : %Import SomeLibrary
+    Out: [Library] SomeLibrary

+As with a `robottools.TestRobot` you can call Keywords with or without the Test Library prefix.
+And there are two ways of separating the arguments:

+    [Robot.Default]
+    In : %SomeKeyword value ...
+    [TRACE] Arguments: [ 'value', '...' ]
+    [TRACE] Return: ...

+    [Robot.Default]
+    In : %SomeLibrary.SomeOtherKeyword | with some value | ...
+    [TRACE] Arguments: [ 'with some value', '...' ]
+    [TRACE] Return: ...

+You can create new `Robot`s and switch between them:

+    [Robot.Default]
+    In : %Robot Test
+    Out: [Robot] Test

+    [Robot.Test]
+    In : %Robot.Default
+    Out: [Robot] Default

+    [Robot.Default]
+    In :